thedersen/backbone.validation/README.md

 If you have set the global selector to class, you can of course set the selector to name or id on specific views.

+## Force update the model

+Sometimes it can be useful to update the model with invalid values.
+Especially when using automatic modelbinding and late validation (e.g. when submitting the form).

+You can turn this on globally by calling:

+	Backbone.Validation.configure({
+		forceUpdate: true
+	});

+Or, you can turn it on per view when binding:

+	Backbone.Validation.bind(this.view, {
+        forceUpdate: true
+    });

+When switching this on, the error event is no longer triggered.

 ## Events

 The model triggers two events, 'validated' and 'validated:valid' or 'validated:invalid', after validation is performed.